Prevention of Modern Slavery and Human Trafficking Policy

 - UN Declaration of Human Rights;

-- UN Guiding Principles on Business and Human Rights;
+- UN Guiding Principles on Business and Human Rights; and

 - Core Convention of the International Labour Organisation.